-Cottolengo Centre started in 1994, with the aim of taking care of vulnerable abandoned and Orphaned children, who are either infected or affected by HIV+ from all Kenya and preferably from Nairobi.
+Cottolengo Centre started in 1994, with the aim of taking care of vulnerable abandoned and orphaned children, who are either infected or affected by HIV+ from all Kenya and preferably from Nairobi.
 The Centre is managed by the Cottolengo Sisters here in Kenya.
-Cottolengo Centre is a Catholic Faith Based nonprofit making institution.
+Cottolengo Centre is a Catholic Faith-Based nonprofit making institution.

-Their goal or vision is to provide an wholistic care for the children so as to restitute their human dignity and stabilize their health.
+The Centre's vision is to provide an wholistic care for the children so as to restitute their human dignity and stabilize their health.

-- Must be confirmed HIV positive/exposed
+- Must be confirmed HIV positive/exposed.

 - Abandoned, orphaned, or with one living parent unable to support the child due to health problems.